Chainsaw Hard to Start When Hot

 Reason 2: Plugged Carburetor

-Another issue that can arise is plugged carburettors.
-The chainsaw’s carburettor is the part where the fuel and the air are assorted with each other in the proper ratio.
+Another issue is plugged carburetors.
+The chainsaw’s carburetor is the part where the fuel and the air are assorted with each other in the proper ratio.

 This air-fuel mix is required to have a substantial proportion of fuel.
 Or you can say rich fuel mixture.